 - Post sign in / sign up action

 - Integrating with a custom OAuth provider

-- Getting the provider's access token
+- Fetching profile info and using the provider's access token on the backend

 - Customising user ID format